Stand out from the crowd and be successful with these 9 healthy food truck menu ideas

 7. Japanese food

-South-East Asian cooking seems to be healthier in general than say a western diet.
+South-East Asian cooking seems to be much healthier in general than a Western diet.

 Japanese food is a particular case in point.

 Plenty of fresh fish, leafy greens, salads, herbs, and spices to name but a few of the ingredients used to make dishes such as sushi or Miso soup.

 So it’s probably no coincidence that Japanese people have the second-highest life expectancies in the world as of 2020.

 A good idea for a healthy food truck wouldn’t you say?

 This is a no-brainer really when thinking about healthy food truck menu ideas.

 Juice and smoothies are nothing else but fruit and veg, which means this is probably the healthiest type of food truck you can start.

 And to stand out from other mobile juice trucks, selling fruit and vegetable baskets alongside juices and smoothies may be a good idea.

 Almost like a mobile fruit and veg shop.